 If you have cooperative values, enjoy interacting with people and want to build community, we’d like to hear from you!
 Throughout the year volunteers are needed.
 From a one-time event to an on-going commitment, volunteers participate in many ways in our stores and in the community.
-To show our appreciation, we offer 18% discount shopping cards to volunteers for their time.
-Each card allows the cardholder one shopping trip at an 18% discount.
-Volunteers get one card for each hour of service.
+To show our appreciation, we offer 15% discount shopping cards to volunteers for their time.
+Each card allows the cardholder one shopping trip at an 15% discount.
+Volunteers receive one card for every two hours of service.

-Volunteers are approved by the membership department to become part of the program and are added to the volunteer roster.
-You must submit the form below to the membership department before you are eligible to volunteer for the co-op.
+- Volunteers are approved by our Community Outreach team to become part of the program and are added to the volunteer roster.
+You must complete and submit the form below (under “Sign up for the Volunteer Program”) before you are eligible to volunteer for the co-op.
+Additionally, volunteers must sign and submit a copy of our Volunteer Agreement form for us to keep on file.

 Members can participate in one or more of the following program areas: